-Dr. Rick Silver is a Professor of Medicine and Pediatrics and has served as Director of the Division of Rheumatology and Immunology since 1995.
-In 2007, he was named Distinguished University Professor, the highest academic rank bestowed at MUSC.
-The Division has seen remarkable growth in all facets, including extramural research funding, clinical services, and fellowship training during his tenure as Division Director.
-Under his direction, the Division of Rheumatology has been consistently ranked among the top 20 programs by US News and World Report.
+Dr. Rick Silver is a professor of medicine and pediatrics and has served as director of the Division of Rheumatology and Immunology since 1995.
+In 2007, he was named distinguished university professor, the highest academic rank bestowed at MUSC.
+The division has seen remarkable growth in all facets, including extramural research funding, clinical services, and fellowship training during his tenure as division director.
+Under his direction, the Division of Rheumatology has been consistently ranked among the top 20 programs by U.S. News and World Report.

 Dr. Silver's research interests center on scleroderma and, in particular, scleroderma lung disease, now a major cause of death among patients with scleroderma.
 He and his colleagues were the first to utilize bronchoalveolar lavage (BAL) to characterize scleroderma lung disease.
 He played an instrumental role in the design and development of the Scleroderma Lung Study I and II.
 Dr. Silver helped to initiate and develop MUSC’s pulmonary hypertension center and sarcoidosis center.
 Dr. Silver serves as associate director of a multidisciplinary clinical research center (MCRC) for the study of rheumatic diseases in African-Americans funded by NIAMS.